Our buying at auction guide

 Inspect the legal documents

-Arrange your finances and survey
+Arrange your finances

 If you are arranging finance on the property, we strongly advise that you get this agreed in advance.
 You are welcome to use any finance or mortgage provider you choose as long as they can get your finances in place in time for completion.
 If you don’t have someone in mind or you need to arrange your finances in a hurry, we are happy to recommend Together Money.

 Check for updates

 Preparing to bid at our remote bidding auction

 Deposit and buyer’s fee

-Upon exchange of contracts, it is your responsibility to insure the property.
-Please speak to your insurance company to make the arrangements or speak to a member of our team, who will be able to put you in touch with an appropriate adviser.
+Upon exchange of contracts it is your responsibility to insure the property.
+Please speak to your insurance company to make the arrangements who will be able to advise you on the appropriate cover you require.

-Completion is usually 28 days from exchange of contracts and can vary depending on the seller’s circumstances.
+Completion is usually 28 days from exchange of contracts but can vary depending on the seller’s circumstances.
 Please double check the contract/special conditions of sale for each property you are interested in purchasing.
 You will also need to put your solicitor in funds and they will arrange to transfer the money to the vendor’s solicitor on the day of completion.

 Collect the keys